How To Find Investors For Real Estate Projects? (Get them to invest)

 The first and important thing for you to understand is the type of investment, real estate investors provide to individuals who are looking for an investment in their real estate project.
 You will find an investor for your real estate deal but what kind of investment are you looking for exactly?

-A real estate investor invests in your project in either way.
+A real estate investor invests in your project in two ways.

 - Debt Based Investment